BaraaJadaan/gamer-wiki/README.md

-# games-react-typescript
+# Gamer Wiki

-A Games search portal v2 built with React, TypeScript &amp; https://rawg.io/ API and REFACTORED with React Query and Zustand.
+A Games search portal built with React, TypeScript &amp; https://rawg.io/ API with React Query and Zustand.

 Vite was used to build this...